Last Updated on January 10, 2022 by Obaro Alidou K.

-Some companies like WP Engine, Liquid Web, and Kinsta even go further by providing an auto issue scanning that detects and solve potential issues before they even occur on your site.
-It is like having your own developers ready to serve you.
+Some companies like Liquid Web, Kinsta, and FastComet go even further by providing an auto issue scanning that detects and solves potential issues before they even occur on your site.
+It’s like having your own developers ready to serve you.
 They take care of everything related to your site management and you only focus on growing your business.

 The result: Again, peace of mind you need to succeed.

 Shared WordPress hosting already provides 1-click WordPress install and sometimes it also includes Git feature.
 Nonetheless, what if you want to go beyond these simple functions?
 You need advanced WordPress features and that is where managed WordPress comes at hand.

 In effect, managed WordPress hosting companies supply you with advanced features like WP-CLI, Site cloning, and the time saver “Staging” feature that helps you test new changes or plugins without affecting your live site.
 Here are some features managed WordPress hosting comes with:

 With shared WordPress hosting, most companies will allow installing as many sites as you want on a given plan and don’t care about how much traffic you are getting.